The Dream Team

 Co-FOunder and composer - Upright Bass, Electric Bass, Guitar, Vocals, PROGRAMMING

-Before the industry shutdown due to COVID-19, Benjamin was performing live with a over a dozen groups including The TOaG Quartet, The Orbital Quintet, The Apollo Trio, Individúo, Rabbit Quinn, MarQue, Pacific Standard, and Felipe y Las Estrellas del Mar to name a few, spanning genre’s from "Jazz" to Bachata, Motown to Pop, Folk to Chamber-music and beyond.
-As a dedicated studio musician, Benjamin has recorded 21 albums in the last 5 years as well as a myriad of single sessions, working in person at places like Fantasy (rip), 25th Street Studios, and the one and only Airship Laboratories, as well as satellite from his home studio in Oakland.
-As an instructor Benjamin holds a faculty position at Oakland Public Conservatory, serves as a clinician for the Oakland High School Jazz Dept. under David Byrd, directs the The TOaG Quartet’s jazz clinic program at OHS, and maintains a private student practice in person (pre-COVID) and remotely.
+After 7 years on the scene in San Diego, Benjamin made the move to Oakland, CA in 2015.
+Since then, he has put together an impressive track record of live performances, studio recordings, original compositions, and educational work.
+Notable projects include his own group The TOaG Quartet, as well as The Orbital Quintet, The Apollo Trio, The Open Art Quintet, Individúo, Rabbit Quinn, MarQue, Pacific Standard, and Felipe y Las Estrellas del Mar, spanning genre’s from "Jazz" to Bachata, Motown to Pop, Folk to Chamber-music and beyond.
+As a dedicated studio musician Benjamin has recorded more than 25 albums during his time in Oakland, as well as a myriad of single sessions - working at studios like Fantasy (rip), 25th Street Studios, the one and only Airship Laboratories, as well as satellite from his home studio in Oakland.
+As an instructor Benjamin has held faculty positions at Oakland Public Conservatory, The East Bay Center for Performing Arts, serves as a clinician for Oakland Unified school sites, directs the The TOaG Quartet’s jazz clinic program at Oakland High School, and maintains a private student practice.
+A fierce advocate for the artistic community, Benjamin is ceaselessly involved in community development projects at the city level.

 Eli Maliwan